Catallactic/catallactic-site/docs/whitepaper.md

 #### 8.3.3.
 Indifference Curves

-As we discussed, the spot price is only suitable for infinitesimal trades and only apply for specific amount of the traded goods.
+As we discussed, the spot price is only suitable for infinitesimal trades and only applies for specific amount of the traded goods.
 For a more generic relationship on trading goods covering a broader range of amount we have to introduce the concept of Indifference Curves.

 From wikipedia In economics, an indifference curve connects points on a graph representing different quantities of two goods, points between which a consumer is indifferent.
 That is, any combinations of two products indicated by the curve will provide the consumer with equal levels of utility, and the consumer has no preference for one combination or bundle of goods over a different combination on the same curve. **One can also refer to each point on the indifference curve as rendering the same level of utility (satisfaction) for the consumer**.